SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Another historic vessel on Pier 45 is the USS Pampanito.
 It's a WWII Balao Class Fleet Submarine.

-During your visit, you will get the chance to step inside the majority of the vessel's rooms to see how it was operated and what the living conditions were like on board.
+During your visit, you will get to step inside most of the vessel's rooms to see how it was operated and what the living conditions were like on board.

-You will also enjoy the variety of tours in Fisherman's Wharf San Francisco.
+You will also enjoy the variety of tours in and around Fisherman's Wharf San Francisco.
 These are some of the most popular options.

 Pier 33

-If this is your first visit to San Francisco or you haven't had a chance to head to Alcatraz, then this is a must do!
-This former federal prison was home to famous criminals such as Al Capone and Robert "The Birdman" Stroud.
+If this is your first visit to San Francisco, or you have yet to have a chance to head to Alcatraz, then this is a must-do!
+This former federal prison was home to famous criminals Including Al Capone and Robert "The Birdman" Stroud.

 During the tour, you will learn all about these prisoners and other top events that occurred on the island.
 Click here for more details.